Use high-intensity cardio to lose weight for faster fat loss

 When should I do a HIIT cardio session for fat loss?

-When training to burn fat, lifting weights should take precedent in your exercise schedule because weight training has the biggest impact on your body composition by building muscle and burning fat.
-In an ideal world you’ll lift weights four times per week, but that doesn’t mean that HIIT training can’t also have a part to play each week, although there are a couple of caveats.
+When training to burn fat, lifting weights should take precedent in your exercise schedule.
+That’s because weight training has the biggest impact on your body composition by building muscle and burning fat.
+In an ideal world you’ll lift weights four times per week.
+But that doesn’t mean that HIIT training can’t also have a part to play each week, though there are a couple of caveats.

 The best HIIT cardio session for beginners